 (iv) He visited Europe in 1878.

-(a) (ii), (iv), (ii), (i)
+(a) (ii), (iv), (iii), (i)

-(b) (iv, (iii), (ii), (i)
+(b) (iv), (iii), (ii), (i)

-(c) (i), (iiii), (ii), (iv)
+(c) (i), (iii), (ii), (iv)

 (d) (ii), (iii), (iv), (i)